U.S. flag

 8. Designated Federal Officer

 A full-time or permanent part-time federal employee, appointed in accordance with agency procedures, will serve as the Designated Federal Officer (DFO) and/or alternate DFO.
-The DFO may also appoint an alternate DFO to carry out the work in the DFO's absence or assist with FACJJ work.
-The DFO will approve or call all meetings of the FACJJ and any subcommittees; prepare and approve all meeting agendas; attend all FACJJ and subcommittee meetings; adjourn any meeting when the DFO determines adjournment to be in the public interest; and chair meetings when directed to do so by the Administrator of the Office.
+The OJJDP Administrator may also appoint an alternate DFO to carry out the work in the DFO's absence or assist with FACJJ work.
+The DFO or alternate DFO will approve or call all meetings of the FACJJ and any subcommittees; prepare and approve all meeting agendas; attend all FACJJ and subcommittee meetings; and adjourn any meeting when the DFO determines adjournment to be in the public interest and chair meetings when directed to do so by the Administrator of the Office.

 9. Number and Frequency of Meetings